English language preparation for students beginning a Foundation Diploma or Level 3 Introduction course at UAL.

 Students Under 18

-If you will be under the age of 18 at the beginning of Pre-Foundation English, you will also need to submit a completed Parental Consent Form (PDF 129KB) prior to application for Pre-Foundation English.
+If you will be under the age of 18 at the beginning of Pre-Foundation English, you will also need to submit a completed Parent and Guardian Agreement (PDF 35KB) prior to application for Pre-Foundation English.
 We cannot process your application until we receive this.

 For full guidance about what we will require of you in addition to your application, please refer to our FAQs (PDF 186KB).